-It's all about the beach here in The OC.
+It's all about the best beaches in Orange County.
 If you're a sun-loving, fun-loving person looking to embody that sophisticated yet casual SoCal lifestyle, then take a retreat to the iconic Golden Coast.
 Discover your mojo along the 42 miles of uninterrupted beaches and extensive recreation surrounded by an engaging balance of natural beauty and eclectic cities.
 From the main street vibe in Seal Beach down to the historic surf spot of San Onofre, your quintessential OC beach experience awaits.
-Dive in!
+Even the tide pools in Orange County are some of the most sought-after in the nation.
+It's time to dive in!

 Seal Beach Municipal Beach and Pier - Serving as the northern gateway to The OC's 42 miles of beaches, this quiet community has a small town feel.
 Stroll the Seal Beach Pier, the second longest wooden pier in California.
 Just off the beach, lining Main Street, the quaint downtown area is filled with mom-and-pop shops and local restaurants.